ZKNoxHQ/ZKeeper/README.md

 ## 🚀 Description

 This projects demonstrates role based access control enforced by EIP-7702.
 RBAC is a model for authorizing end-user access to systems.
-Zkeeper RBAC prevents hacks like Bybit, which are also possible bc. same keys are used for "sudo"  cmd (configuration, admin power) and basic commands.
+Zkipper RBAC prevents hacks like Bybit, which are also possible bc. same keys are used for "sudo"  cmd (configuration, admin power) and basic commands.
 By separating **physically** admin functions (using different devices), user are protected from misbehavior, or trapped UI.